WA Spokane WA Zone Forecast

 Ritzville, Grand Coulee, Odessa, Wilbur, and Coulee City

 .TUESDAY...Sunny.
-Highs in the mid to upper 80s.
+Highs in the lower to mid 80s.
 East wind 5 to

-of rain showers.
-Patchy blowing dust.
-Lows in the mid to upper
+chance of rain showers.
+Lows in the mid 40s to lower 50s.
+Highs

 $$